phila413/Stealth-Island/README.md

  - cd Contents/MacOS
  - chmod +x "Stealth Island"

+Back in the file directory, click on the application to run the game.

 # Second Option
 If the google drive link does not work click the green code button on the top-right and click download.
 Then, extract and continue with the steps for your OS (after the download from google drive link step above).